-The MySQL Date function is one of the Date Functions, which extracts the date part from a given date or DateTime expression.
-Let us see how to use this MySQL Date function to get the date from an expression with example.
-The basic syntax of the Date Function is as shown below:
+The MySQL Date Function is very useful to extract the datepart from a given date or DateTime expression.
+Let us see how to use this MySQL function to get the date from an expression with an example, and the basic syntax of this is as shown below:

 DATE(date or DateTime expression);